Amman

 Country code: +962 Area code: 6

 The Queen Alia International Airport is Jordan's primary international air hub.
 Passengers can take the Airport Express Bus connecting the airport to Tabarbour Bus Station via the Seventh Circle.
-These busses run every half hour from 6am to 6pm and every hour from 6pm to midnight; journey time is normally somewhere between 45 and 60 minutes.
+These buses run every half hour from 6am to 6pm and every hour from 6pm to midnight.
+Journey time is normally somewhere between 45 and 60 minutes.
 Taxis operate on a 24/7 basis and may be easily hired at the airport.
 Fares are fixed and current prices displayed at the taxi park.
 Car hire is also available at the airport.

 Nationals of most countries are eligible for a single-entry visa upon arrival.
 The visa process is normally quick and uncomplicated, with no paperwork involved.
 The upon-arrival visas are not issued at King Hussein Bridge or Wadi Araba land border crossing points.
 Having Israeli border crossing stamps can possibly complicate coming into or leaving Jordan.
 The Jordan Pass is recognised universally, and entitles the holder to a waiving of the visa fee.
 For multiple-entry visas, travellers will need to apply in advance prior to travel.
 Consult the link below to find out whether a visa is required for you.